Pylons/pyramid/docs/designdefense.rst

 framework.

-However, as time progressed, the folks who ran the Repoze project decided to create BFG, which *is* a web framework.
-Due to an early naming mistake, the software composing the BFG framework was named :mod:`repoze.bfg`.
+However, as time progressed, the folks who ran the Repoze project decided to create :mod:`repoze.bfg`, which *is* a web framework.
+Due to an early naming mistake, the software composing the framework was named :mod:`repoze.bfg`.
 This mistake was not corrected before the software garnered a significant user base, and in the interest of backwards compatibility, most likely never will be.
-While BFG uses Zope technology, it is otherwise unrelated to the original goals of "Repoze" as stated on the repoze.org website.
-If we had it to do all over again, the BFG package would be named simply ``bfg``.
+While :mod:`repoze.bfg` uses Zope technology, it is otherwise unrelated to the original goals of "Repoze" as stated on the repoze.org website.
+If we had it to do all over again, the :mod:`repoze.bfg` package would be named simply :mod:`bfg`.
 But we don't have it to do all over again.

 At this point, therefore, the name "Repoze" should be considered basically just a "brand".
 Its presence in the name of a package means